 Perimenopause is the transition into menopause.
 It occurs when your ovaries gradually begin to produce less of the hormone estrogen.
 Since the hormonal balance of your body is changing, it’s normal to experience symptoms like hot flashes and night sweats.
 You may also notice your metabolism slowing down.

 The hormonal changes of menopause, combined with its side effects, can have a significant impact on your mood.
 It’s not out of the ordinary to experience mood swings, sadness, and even rage during this time.
-In fact, one study found that for 70 percent of women, irritability is the most common symptom.
+In fact, one study found that for of women, irritability is the most common symptom.

 Keep reading to learn how to identify perimenopause-fueled anger, why it happens, and how to manage it.